stealsocks/guide.streams.place/content/api.md

         It's pretty **cool** to be able to do this, no?`,
         // This informs the bot that it should render this text as Markdown. (default: true)
         process_as_markdown: true,
-        // This informs the bot to store this Drop as a private one. (default: false)
-        protected: false

     }),
     headers: {